 Colour theory, food styling and studio lighting all come together in this class as Anna and Karl combine their knowledge to produce this bright, beautiful image.
 You’ll learn how to carefully use shape, colour and texture to guide the eye as well as see how to carefully control your lighting to achieve a particular result.
 If you’re looking for creative food photography ideas, this food tutorial is the perfect place to start.

 - Understand colour, colour theory and how it impacts your image

 - See how to use shape, colour and texture to guide the eye

 - Learn how to control the depth and direction of shadows

 - Food styling tips and tricks

-To ensure the success of this image, colour was key, so we spent some time carefully selecting the colours of our background and subjects (you can see another example of how I’ve used colour theory in our live handbag product shoot here).
+To ensure the success of this image, we spent some time carefully selecting the colours of our background and subjects (you can see another example of how I’ve used colour theory in our live handbag product shoot here).

 Once we’d decided on our background colours, Anna started work on the composition, sharing some great food styling tricks.
 She used the different sizes and shapes of the candy to create depth in the image and guide the eye.